prologe-io/spiessigornot/README.md

 # Spießig or not

-Tiny app to vote on `spießig` item & rank them
+Tiny app to vote on `spießig` items & rank them

 ## Demo